AguaClara/UASB/Reports and Manuals/UASB_DESIGN_Spring_2019.md

 Based on the Summer 2018 team's results, the pivots will be positioned 5 cm horizontal from the center of the tipping bucket and 15.5 cm above the base of the bucket (both measurements are made from the center of the pivot).
 The volume of one tip from the tipping bucket is expected to be 16.26 liters.

 From the holding tank, wastewater will empty into a flow dividing tank.
 The purpose of the flow dividing tank is to ensure that the four influent pipes receive an equal inflow of wastewater.
 The flow dividing tank is partitioned into four equal sections.
 Each of the four sections then empties out into a separate inlet pipe.
 It is imperative that each section in the flow dividing tank is full of wastewater before the wastewater starts flowing into the influent pipes so that each pipe will distribute the same amount of water inside the reactor.
 It is also desirable for the flow dividing tank to empty out completely between each dump of the tipping bucket as a de-clogging mechanism.
 These constraints mean that the flow dividing tank should be similar in volume to the tipping bucket, the bottom of the flow dividing tank should be in line with the water line in the reactor, and the diameter of influent pipes should be small enough so that the pipes only start emptying into the larger tank once the flow dividing tank is full.
-[WORK ON PYTHON DOCUMENTATION FOR THESE CONSTRAINTS!!
-NB]
+All of these constrains are further described and investigated in the section: Python Documentation.

 In order for the de-clogging mechanism to happen, the water level inside of the reactor must be just above the bottom of the flow dividing tank.
 Assuming that the reactor is about 80% full of liquid, the height of the water in the reactor would be roughly 5 ft[diagram showing the heights of water in both flow dividing tank and reactor would be helpful].
 The team can set this level during the startup phase by adding water/sludge to the reactor until the desired height is reached.
 Based on the previous calculation, the team decided that the bottom of the flow dividing tank should be at a height of 58.8 inches to ensure the flow dividing tank completely empties.